 Shutdown of All On-Campus Research

 On-campus research is not permitted at this time (see Vice Chancellor for Research Joe Incandela’s March 18 memo).
 Under no condition is research equipment, chemicals, materials etc. to be taken off-campus.
 Only remote research, defined as that which can be done remotely and does not require laboratory equipment and supplies, may be performed until further notice.

-Exceptions to continue on-campus research: Requests to allow COVID-19 studies or the continuation of ongoing essential experiments must be submitted via this Continuation of Essential Research Activities Request Form.
+Exceptions to continue on-campus research: Requests to allow COVID-19 studies or the continuation of ongoing essential experiments must be submitted via this Shutdown Exemption Request for Essential Research.
 These requests will be reviewed by the relevant Deans together with the Vice Chancellor for Research.
 Only those research activities directly serving the global effort to battle COVID-19 or those for which stoppage would cause a great loss of prior effort will be considered.
 Expect very few exceptions to be granted.

 Exceptions to continue on-campus critical maintenance: Long-term viability of some laboratories during a shutdown requires the maintenance of essential animal lines, instruments, cryogen stocks, etc. Each laboratory (or group of laboratories) with such needs must have an approved plan in place clearly spelling out why and what continued tasks are necessary and identify a minimum number of essential personnel who will be responsible for this critical maintenance.
 Plans must be coordinated with relevant department heads up through the Dean's Office to the Office of Research.
 Plans must include protocols for safety, hygiene, sanitization and social distancing in all stages of the maintenance task.
 Keep in mind that any potentially hazardous maintenance operation will require at least two trained essential research personnel.
 Only people working on research covered by one of the two exceptions above will be allowed to continue their work on campus.